Peter Khalifah, PhD, State University of New York at Stony Brook

 Aim 1: Explore conductive pyrochlores

 We have migrated from exploring pyrochlore compounds with highly reduced early 3d transition metals into exploring other structures with corner-sharing octahedra which contain early 3d transition metals.
-We produced the reduced titanate compounds La9Ti7O27, La5Ti4O15, and La5Ti5O17, and are investigating there electrocatalytic properties, which were found to be poor.
-These compounds are currently being tested as catalyst supports.
-A paper on the synthesis and physical properties of La9Ti7O27 and La5Ti4O15 is being prepared.
+We produced the reduced titanate compounds La9Ti7O27, La5Ti4O15, and La5Ti5O17, as well as the solid solution La2Ti2-xNbxO7.
+These compounds were not observed to be electrocatalytically active.
+We are wrapping up this study by refining the structures of these complex oxides by synchrotron and neutron diffraction, and have begun preparing two manuscripts on the structure and properties of these systems.

 Aim 2: Explore hollandite compounds